How to clean a bricklaying trowel

 6. Once the trowel is clean, dry it thoroughly with a clean towel to prevent rust or corrosion.
 Make sure there is no moisture left on the trowel before storing it.

-See also What type of trowel for backsplash tile
+See also What is a tiger trowel used for

 Remember, proper cleaning and maintenance of your trowel can extend its lifespan and ensure that it performs optimally for future bricklaying projects.
 By following these steps, you can keep your trowel in excellent condition and ready for use whenever you need it.